Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

 ![ss1_lanczos](https://github.com/user-attachments/assets/df6605b5-b4e8-45ed-88af-60a3d98997ab)

-I made the app because I was straining my eyes quicklooking python scripts, and I don't like to wait for Xcode to load.
+I made the app because I was straining my eyes quicklooking python scripts, and _a mac is a mac and it needs to stay comfortable._

 ## Todo:
 - custom colors